Down to Their Last Yacht: Production

-Two separate units were used to speed the production, one directed by producer Lou Brock and the other by director Paul Sloane.
+Two separate units were used to speed up production, one directed by producer Lou Brock and the other by director Paul Sloane.
 Sam White was hired to direct retakes, supervised by Brock, which involved re-shooting a quarter of the film.
 Brock was given carte blanche on the film, which went considerably over budget; it turned out to be his last production for RKO.

 Reception

 The New York Times review of the film called the movie "a sorry melange of Hollywood native dancing, theme-song singing and preposterous comedy."

 The film was a box-office disappointment for RKO.